snkzt/snkzt.github.io/post/hello-world.md

 ---
-title: Blogging Like a Hacker
+title: "Blogging Like a Hacker"
 ---
 This is the first post for pages test.